 More on Customers & Different Price Points

 You can expect the number of clients with budgets 2x as high as a given rate to be 1/20th as common.
-So if you’re looking at 1000 clients with a minimum of $500 budgets, there’s going to be 50 with $1k budgets, 3 with $2k budgets, and a small chance that 1 will have a $4k budget.
+So if you’re looking at 1000 customers with a minimum of $500 budgets, there’s going to be 50 with $1k budgets, 3 with $2k budgets, and a small chance that 1 will have a $4k budget.

 Bottom of the Barrel Clients?